How to Merge Pages: Join Specific Pages from Multiple Documents Using GroupDocs.Merger for Java

 Practical Applications

-Here are a few scenarios where this functionality shines:
+Here are a few real‑world scenarios where java merge multiple docs shines:

-- Document Consolidation: Combine selected chapters from various textbooks into a single PDF for review.
+- Document Consolidation: Pull selected chapters from several textbooks into a single PDF for quick review.

 Performance Considerations